-Grilling a hamburger is something that is what a grill is used for most of the time.
+Wondering how to grill a hamburger?
 It looks so easy but there are some tricks of the trade that can make your burger a little better.

 Here I will give you some tips on how to grill the hamburger.